joyjitdas-tech/first-push/README.md

 # first-push
-This is my first push in git
+This is my first Repository in git